 TEAM OF THE GAME

-This program was introduced on Tuesday, April 25, 2017, during a special on-field pregame ceremony, attended by MLB Commissioner Rob Manfred, Pirates Chairman Bob Nutting and President Frank Coonelly.
+The Pirates are proud to honor and celebrate local youth baseball/softball teams through the "Team of the Game" initiative, which was introduced as part of the Pirates Play Ball program on April 25, 2017 during a special on-field pregame ceremony attended by MLB Commissioner Rob Manfred, Pirates Chairman Bob Nutting and President Frank Coonelly.

 YOUTH BASEBALL SHOWCASES

 Pirates Play Ball and 93.7 The Fan want to see your youth baseball or softball team in action!
 This program is intended to create awareness of youth baseball programs in the city, suburbs, and rural areas and stress the importance of having fun while participating in local youth baseball verses specialized privatization.
 We also want to recognize youth baseball participants, not just "all-stars" on the field.

 On June 3, 2017, the Pirates, in partnership with 93.7 The Fan, surprised the Brighton Heights Athletic Association as part of MLB's Play Ball Weekend.
 Pirates alumni Grant Jackson and Manny Sanguillen were joined by Pirates mascots, Bucco Brigade members and in-game staff for a Youth Game Takeover.